-Isolate release location (e.g. mobilize r oadblo cks) for 1.6 km around incident site.
-Assess hazards and remove potential ignition sources, if safe to do so.
-Stop product flow and isolate source, if possible / safe to do so.
-Protect the public by advising residents to evacuate a safe distance (more than 1.6 km from incident site).
-Inform first responders (e.g., police/sh eriff, fi re, or ambulance) about the hazards.
-Do not direct water at spill or source of Notify the appropriate oil and gas regulator(s) and complete any required notifications/reporting.
-If the release cannot be safely stopped, keep the release site isolated and allow the LPG to escape and disperse into the atmosphere, if sa 그렇게 하면 하는 것이 되는 이 어떻게 들어 살았다. 그렇게 되었다고 있다면 하나 무슨 맛있다.
-CANADA using a Notice to Airman (NOTAM) If possible, monitor air quality at incide ent Site to ensure safety of responders. r transportation related incidents, notify ERAC, if required: Activate the Plan. and the second second second Ш Contact ERAC at 1-800-265-0212 and p rovide the following information: 1 ☐ Location Container information, e.g., tank type, size and status of tank (damaged, leaking, etc.) ☐ Incident Location ERAP No. from shipping document ☐ Incident type/description Consignor ☐ Injuries Carrier art salves a record of a record of a record of the record ☐ Road or rail shut down Company responsible for tank
+Isolate release location (e.g. mobilize roa adblo cks) for 1.6 km around incident site.
+Assess hazards and remove potential igr • Stop product flow and isolate source, if · • • • acuate a safe distance (more than 1.6 km from incident Inform first responders (e.g., police/she riff, fi re, or ambulance) about the hazards.
+Do not direct water at spill or source of leak.
+Notify the appropriate oil and gas regula ator(s and complete any required notifications/reporting.
+If the release cannot be safely stopped, keep the release site isolated and allow the LPG to escape and disperse into the atmosphere, if safe e to d o so.
+Airspace above release can be closed by NAV CANADA using a Notice to Airman (NOTAM) If possible, monitor air quality at inciden it site to ensure safety of responders.
+Foi r transportation related incidents, notify E Activate the Plan.
+Contact ERAC at 1-800-265-0212 and pro • Ш Container information, e.g., tank type, size and ☐ Location status of tank (damaged, leaking, etc.) ☐ Incident Location ERAP No. from shipping document ☐ Incident type/description Consignor ☐ Injuries Carrier Road or rail shut down Company responsible for tank 1 Evacuation of public required or Name and contact number of Incident Commander